arawrdn/chaingrid/README.md

 * **Blockchain:** Base (Ethereum Layer 2)
 * **Wallet Support:** WalletConnect v2, Coinbase Wallet, and MetaMask
 * **State Management:** Optimized for real-time grid updates.

+## Social Interaction Features

+To make Chaingrid more engaging and community-driven, future updates will include social interaction features such as:

+### Share Your Results
+Players can share their puzzle results directly on platforms like **Twitter (X)**, **Farcaster**, or **Lens**.
+Each share will include your grid progress and streak emoji — similar to how Wordle shares daily scores.

+### Friend Challenges
+Invite your friends to play the same daily puzzle and compete for the best score.
+You’ll be able to generate a **unique challenge link** and share it with others.

+### Leaderboards
+Track your performance globally!
+A public leaderboard will show top players and their streaks, ranked by completion speed and accuracy.

+### Daily Streaks
+Earn streak bonuses for solving puzzles on consecutive days.
+Stay active, climb the ranks, and keep your streak alive!

+---

+These features aim to make Chaingrid not just a puzzle game — but a **social experience** that connects players across the crypto and Web3 community.